-Fresh Fields has plans in place to address and adequately navigate each identified barrier.
 Fresh Fields is adequately self-funded which ensures that it can continually expand to meet patron demand and maintain operations and growth strategies.
-Fresh Fields has the required retail experience, industry guidance and regulatory experts to establish successful and compliant recreational marijuana dispensaries.
-Best practices for retail, security, marketing, and overall operations will be implemented from mature adult-use marijuana markets and are already being developed by the team.
+Fresh Fields will have the required retail experience, industry guidance and regulatory experts to establish successful and compliant recreational marijuana dispensaries.
+Best practices for retail, security, and overall operations will be implemented from mature adult-use marijuana markets.